Silage Additives and Quality Forage

 Ultra-Sile Dual Action and Ultra-Sile Liquid Combined give an alternative approach to preserving high dry matter forages.
 These products which use liquid or dry soluble food preservatives such as sodium nitrite or potassium sorbate in combination with a powerful bacterial inoculant offer a particularly effective solution as an alternative to using an inoculant only product.

 The Ultra-Sile Range of silage additives is a high tech, state of the art, new specialist range of forage additives.
-Ultra-Sile Gold, Ultra-Sile Rapid, Ultra-Sile AD, Ultra-Sile Premium, Ultra-Sile Dry, Ultra-Sile HiDri, Ultra-Sile Arable, Ultra-Sile Maize, Ultra-Sile Dual Action and Ultra-Sile Liquid Combined.
+Ultra-Sile Dry, Ultra-Sile Rapid, Ultra-Sile AD, Ultra-Sile HiDri, Ultra-Sile Arable, Ultra-Sile Maize, Ultra-Sile Dual Action and Ultra-Sile Liquid Combined.

 At last UK dairy farmers have access to a range of silage additives which not only produces a fast, efficient silage fermentation but also results in a forage with excellent aerobic face stability.